OsvarK/Simple-Tcp-Server/README.md

 # A super simple tcp server and client.
-This project here is created so that i dont have to rewrite a tcp connection every time I need one.
+This project is created so that i dont have to rewrite a tcp connection every time I need one.
 This project is primarily intended for me and thus no maintenance of the code etc. is expected.

 ## Send request to client from server.